-The primary aim of this project is to encourage people to visit their local woods, while providing an opportunity to learn more about the ecological and social value of woodland.
-The Sheffield Woodland Connections team agreed that there was a real public desire for chances to gain more in depth knowledge about ancient woodlands, one of Britain’s more diverse and complex habitats, but delivered in a fun and engaging way.
+The project’s primary aim is to encourage people to visit their local woods, while providing an opportunity to learn more about the ecological and social value of woodland.
+Sheffield Woodland Connections walks deliver in depth knowledge about ancient woodlands and other wooded landscapes in a fun and engaging way.

-We chose Ecclesall Woods because, as the largest semi-natural ancient woodland in South Yorkshire, it makes an ideal outdoor classroom that takes in a variety of different woodland habitats.
-As a semi-natural woodland, it is also possible to see the how the introduction of non-native trees has altered the ecological balance.
-The way people have managed and changed the woods over time, using methods such as coppicing, was one of the overriding themes of our interpretative walks.
+Ecclesall Woods was chosen because as the project’s home because, as the largest ancient woodland in South Yorkshire, it makes an ideal outdoor classroom.
+As a ‘semi-natural’ ancient woodland it is possible to see the how the introduction of non-native trees has altered the ecological balance.

-In spring and early summer the team focussed on the relationship between trees and groundflora.
-We looked at efforts made by volunteers to regenerate areas of lapsed hazel coppice through selective tree felling and bramble clearance, allowing more light to reach the woodland floor and restoring plant species whose seeds lie doormat in the soil awaiting the right conditions to germinate.
+In spring and early summer the focus is on the relationship between trees and groundflora.
+This includes looking at efforts of volunteers to regenerate areas of lapsed hazel coppice through selective tree felling and bramble clearance.

-In autumn, just as the leaves were beginning to fall, time was spent analysing different tree barks and growth habits, as this knowledge means that a tree can be identified in any season.
-We studied an area dominated by native oaks and introduced sweet chestnut, and discussed why the latter had been planted in the 19th century as a vigorous alternative timber source to the sturdy, but slow-growing, oak.
+In autumn, just as the leaves are beginning to fall time is spent analysing different tree barks and growth habits, as this knowledge means that a tree can be identified in any season.

 “My family and I had a great walk with you through Ecclesall Woods the other Sunday, those running it made it very interesting, never too late in life to learn more!
 Excellent.” – David Morley.